Viren-Kevat/Weather_Prediction/README.md

 ## Acknowledgments

-- Special thanks to [World Weather Online](https://www.worldweatheronline.com/) for providing the weather API used in this project. 🌍
+- Special thanks to [Meteosource](https://www.meteosource.com/) for providing the weather API used in this project. 🌍
 - This project draws inspiration from various online resources and tutorials related to data science, machine learning, and web development with Streamlit. 💡

 ## Conclusion